SPP - Synthetic Packet Pairs

 Clock Synchronisation

-Machines used for capture should have synchronised clocks (within a couple seconds).
-If you find SPP is not generating estimates, it is most likely due to system clocks which are outside this range.
+SPP does not require any clock synchronisation, but for processing efficiency it is beneficial if machines used for capturing have roughly synchronised clocks (within a couple seconds).
+If you find SPP is not generating RTT estimates, it is most likely due to system clocks being outside this range.

-If you know that your captures have a fixed offset, SPP can take the offset into account.
-The offset can be specified in seconds using the -o option, where the value referes to the offset at the monitor point with respect to the reference point.
+If you know the clock offset between the capture machines, SPP can take the offset into account.
+The offset can be specified in seconds using the -o option, where the value refers to the offset at the monitor point with respect to the reference point.

 In addition, the option '-d' can be used to specify the maximum tolerance in seconds for clocks that are out of sync.
-See link on the 'Publication and Presentations' page for more details on 't delta'.
+See man page for SPP

 Bugs

-• Remote capture has not received much testing
+• Remote capturing has not been tested much